last9/php-7.4-laravel-otel/README.md

 2. Verify all files are in the correct locations
 3. Ensure environment variables are properly set
 4. Check Laravel logs for any errors
+5. Verify OpenTelemetry SDK installation

 ## Notes

-- All spans are exported synchronously to the OTLP endpoint
+- Spans are exported in batches for better performance
 - Tracing failures are silently handled and won't break your application
 - The implementation follows OpenTelemetry semantic conventions
 - Works with any OpenTelemetry-compatible backend (Last9, Jaeger, etc.)
+- Automatic resource cleanup on application shutdown